Stress, anxiety, worry, fear, anger and resentment: These are common hallmarks of most people.

 Zoom Class in Integrative Mindfulness Meditation

-Mindfulness Honey is presented by Dr. Richard Oxhandler, Emeritus Professor and counselor, Western Michigan University.
+Mindfulness Honey is presented by Dr. Richard Oxhandler, Emeritus Professor and counselor, Western Michigan University, in association with Dr. Rania Dempsey and Loren Campbell.
 Rich has taught and practiced meditation and mindfulness for more than 35 years.